OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

 In the above run script, we set some initial guess values: :code:`prob['n1.V']=10` and :code:`prob['n2.V']=1`.
 If you try to play around with those initial guesses a bit, you will see that convergence is really sensitive to the initial guess you used for *n2.V*.
-Here is a second run-script that uses the same :code:`Circuit` group we defined previously, but modifies some solvers settings and initial guesses.
+Here is a second run script that uses the same :code:`Circuit` group we defined previously, but modifies some solvers settings and initial guesses.
 If we set the initial guess for :code:`prob['n2.V']=1e-3`, then the model starts out with a massive residual.
 It also converges much more slowly so although we gave it more than twice the number of iterations it doesn't even get close to a converged answer.